Read on for a summary of boating regulations in force on King's Day.

 - Boats longer than 10 metres are not permitted on the Zoutkeetsgracht, Prinsengracht, Rokin, Grimburgwal or Oudezijds Voorburgwal.

-- Refuse should be collected in bin bags and deposited at one of the four refuse boats.
+- Refuse should be gathered in bin bags and deposited at one of the four waste collection boats.